morris-of-orange/Subset-Summer/README.md

 The objects cost [5,10,15,25]
 How do you figure out what you are paying for?

-Future work:
-This program will find A solution, not ALL solutions.
-I want to find ALL Solutions.

-This only works with integers.
-Originally I tested this with floats, but that caused problems, so I have to figure out how to convert from floats to integers, then back again.

-I would also like to convert this to VBA so I can use it in excel.

 If you have an example that absoultly messes up this code, please let me know.